metageek/NeuralNetwork/README.md

 # NeuralNetwork
 NeuralNetwork is a simple and powerful library that can be easily called in your c++ project to create neural networks of any size.

+## About

+If you need a simple push to understand neural networks (it's not very detailed): http://sparkycoder.com/fast-neural-networks-creation/

 ## Training

 In development: Genetic Algorithm